 What is Geocentric?

-The first observation stated that the sun only appears around the earth once per day when it is observed from anywhere inside the earth, and the other observation stated that when a person is on earth, he will not be able to sense any kind of movement of his planet because it is present in all three forms that are solid, liquid and gas.
+The first observation stated that the sun only appears around the earth once per day when it is observed from anywhere inside the earth, and the other observation stated that when a person is on earth, he will not be able to sense any movement of his planet because it is present in all three forms that are solid, liquid and gas.

 What is Heliocentric?